 If you buy a deck with any other number of cards, you have not bought a tarot deck and this class will not teach you how to use it.

 Students will mix their cards thoroughly, lay three in a row, and ask the following question depending on whether you pull your cards in the morning or at night:

 “What do I need to know about today/tomorrow?”

 Record what the three cards are.
 Please, without looking up the individual definitions of the card, create a narrative based on the images on the three cards.
 Notice if the imagery seems to relate to anything going on in your life.
 Notice the numbers, colors, patterns, suits, and the directions that the images are facing.

-Record your impressions of the cards and then compare the events of the day with the reading to see how they jibed.
+Record your impressions of the cards and then later, compare the events of the day with the reading to see how they jibed.

 Independent Research for those interested:

 *Mary K Greer has provided a simplified set of rules for the rules of play on her website: https://marykgreer.com/2008/10/14/simplified-game-of-tarot/ *